Discover Tavernola on Lake Como

 With around 3,000 inhabitants, Tavernola has the character of a typical small Italian village.
 The centre is charming and authentic, but you should not expect major tourist attractions here.
 Many visitors will therefore not have Tavernola on their to do list.
 The Breggia River flows past the village, with the Swiss border just behind it.

-Along the shores of Lake Como, Tavernola is defined by its many boathouses and direct access to the water.
-It is a place where life revolves around the lake, with small boats coming and going, fishermen bringing in their catch, and a large ramp where boats are launched.
-Do not expect a polished or refined atmosphere here.
+Along the shores of Lake Como, Tavernola is characterised by its many boathouses and direct access to the water.
+Life here revolves around the lake, with small boats coming and going, fishermen bringing in their daily catch and a large slipway where boats are launched.
+Don’t expect a polished tourist atmosphere.
+The connection to the water is also reflected in the local restaurants, where fresh fish dishes take centre stage.

 Also notable is the presence of the large boathouse of Navigazione Laghi, where the lake’s ferry boats are maintained.
 It is a lesser-known but fascinating piece of activity that perfectly fits the village’s maritime character.